AFLplusplus/AFLplusplus/docs/env_variables.md

     created.

   - AFL_INST_RATIO, as we by default collision free instrumentation is used.
+    Not all passes support this option though as it is an outdated feature.

 Then there are a few specific features that are only available in instrumentation: